Work, volunteering and mental illness

 • if you have a disability that you need for the job.
 For example, an employer with a project for deaf people may want a deaf person to run it.

-You don’t have to answer health questions before you are offered a job.
+You do not have to answer health questions before you are offered a job.
 Unless you have a specific type of job where you have to tell the employer.

 You could try to find out why the employer is asking these questions.
 This may help you decide whether or not to answer them.